pagopa/io-notification-hub-mock/README.md

 ## Postman Collection Tests

 A file name `test.postman_collection.json` contains a simple set of tests.
-For running this collection you can either open it into Postman or run it using [newman](https://support.postman.com/hc/en-us/articles/115003710329-What-is-Newman-)
+To run this collection you can either open it into Postman or run it using [newman](https://support.postman.com/hc/en-us/articles/115003710329-What-is-Newman-)

+**NOTE: It's necessary that the application has been started using `yarn start` to run the test.**

-For run it using newman, just call:
+To run it using newman, just call:

 ```
 newman run test.postman_collection.json --insecure